Mecelle: Post-Ottoman application

-In Bosnia and Herzegovina after 1878 Austro - Hungarian occupation, Mecelle was slowly replaced with General Civil Code, but some provisions of Mecelle remain in force even after 1918, until abolishment of state Sharia courts in 1946.
+In Bosnia and Herzegovina, the Mecelle was slowly replaced with the Austrian General Civil Code after the Austro-Hungarian rule in Bosnia and Herzegovina began in 1878.
+But some provisions remained in force even after 1918, until the abolishment of state Sharia courts in 1946.

 The Mecelle also remained the basis of civil law in Jordan and Kuwait.

 Overview

 Book 1: Sale

 The first book of the Mecelle is composed of seven chapters that focus on the jurisprudence and codification of laws regarding sale.
 These include standards of contracts, the subject matter of sales, matters relating to price, giving and taking delivery, and various categories of things sold and the effect thereof.

 Book 2: Hire

 Book 2 is the legal codification of circumstances dealing with hire (renting).
 This book contains general hire specifications, questions relating to the contract of hire, questions relating to the amount of the hire, period of the hire, type of thing hired and matters relating thereto, rights and obligations of person giving and person taking on hire after the conclusion of contract, and matters of compensation.